 In this way, fixed income ETF activity over the past few months may catalyse changes to the underlying bond market such as an increase in central reporting of OTC trades and prices and more transparency of this data to improve price discovery.

-First Year Economics, Statistics and Mathematics student at Queen Mary University of London
+Second Year Economics, Statistics and Mathematics student at Queen Mary University of London